ZivISM/ZivISM/README.md

 ## About Me 🚀
 - to hear from the real me, scroll down

-I'm a passionate DevOps Engineer graduated from a dedicated programm for former combatents.
+I'm a passionate DevOps Engineer graduated from a dedicated programm for former combatants.
 My journey from military service to tech has taught me the value of precision, reliability, and continuous improvement.
 After completing an intensive year-long bootcamp with Project Circle, I've honed my skills in modern DevOps practices and cloud technologies.

 ### What I'm all about ⚡
 - 🪂 Ex-Paratrooper bringing military discipline to DevOps